Terry Fox: Preparation

 On October 15, 1979, Fox sent a letter to the Canadian Cancer Society in which he announced his goal and appealed for funding.
 He stated that he would "conquer" his disability, and promised to complete his run, even if he had to "crawl every last mile".
 Explaining why he wanted to raise money for research, Fox described his personal experience of cancer treatment:

+Fox closed his letter with the statement: "We need your help.
+The people in cancer clinics all over the world need people who believe in miracles.
+I am not a dreamer, and I am not saying that this will initiate any kind of definitive answer or cure to cancer.
+I believe in miracles.
+I have to."

 The Cancer Society was skeptical of his success but agreed to support Fox once he had acquired sponsors and requested he get a medical certificate from a heart specialist stating that he was fit to attempt the run.
 Fox was diagnosed with left ventricular hypertrophy – an enlarged heart – a condition commonly associated with athletes.
 Doctors warned Fox of the potential risks he faced, though they did not consider his condition a significant concern.
 They endorsed his participation when he promised that he would stop immediately if he began to experience any heart problems.

 A second letter was sent to several corporations seeking donations for a vehicle and running shoes, and to cover the other costs of the run.
 Fox sent other letters asking for grants to buy a running leg.
 The Ford Motor Company donated a camper van, while Imperial Oil contributed fuel, and Adidas his running shoes.
 Fox turned away any company that requested he endorse their products and refused any donation that carried conditions, as he insisted that nobody was to profit from his run.